First-Year Student Orientation

 When will I get my Wilkes ID?

-You will upload your ID picture through your Orientation to do list on the student portal, but you will not receive your ID until Welcome Weekend.
+You will upload your ID picture through your orientation to do list on the student portal, but you will not receive your ID until Welcome Weekend.